 The ACOM Admissions Committee will be responsible for reviewing and assessing the completed AACOMAS and supplemental applications with required support materials.
 The major criteria for rating applicants are academic and non-academic achievements.
 Academic assessments include the Medical College Admissions Test (MCAT) scores, grades, and grade point averages.

-Personal characteristics include the applicant's ability and desire to fulfill the college's commitment to the primary care and underserved needs of Alabama and the region, personal experiences with patient populations, physician shadowing, community/volunteer service, leadership positions, and honors received.
-Letters of recommendation play a major role in the assessment of applicants.
+Personal characteristics include the applicant's ability and desire to fulfill the college's commitment to the primary care and underserved needs of Alabama and the region, personal experiences with physician shadowing, patient populations, community/volunteer service, leadership positions, and honors received.
+Letters of recommendation play a significant role in the assessment of applicants.

-Applicants who are selected for an interview will receive an email invitation with login credentials to schedule their interview date.
+Applicants who are selected for an interview will receive an email invitation with instructions and login credentials to schedule their interview date.